How Balance Forecast demystifies energy payments

 Worried about covering your energy bills?

 Please, please don't hesitate to talk to us.
-We're here to help, whether by pointing you towards the government support available to help with the cost of living, other government support schemes, and our own dedicated customer support via our £5 million Octo Assist fund.
+We're here to help, whether by pointing you towards the government support available to help with the cost of living, other government support schemes, and our own dedicated customer support via our £15m Octo Assist fund.

 How Balance Forecast came to be